Schedule an Appointment

 EDUCATION

-• Bachelor’s degree in Kinesiology from UW-Madison
+• Undergraduate: Bachelor’s degree in Kinesiology from the University of Wisconsin-Madison

-• Physical Therapist Assistant Associate’s degree from Madison College
+• Physical Therapist Assistant Degree: Madison College

 • Barbell Rehab Method Certification